PhilipMbugua/PhilipMbugua/README.md

 ### Hi, I'm Phil👋

-## I'm a 3rd year Computer Science student from the University of Nairobi and an up n coming web developer!
+## I'm a 4th year Computer Science student from the University of Nairobi and an coming web developer!

 - 🔭 I’m currently working on project based js projects